Besides imported food , the Port Health division is involved with public health matters at the Gatwick Airport.

 The duty to comply with this legislation rests with the person who is in possession of the international catering waste.

-Animal Health and Veterinary Laboratories Agency (AHVLA) is responsible for approving landfill sites for the disposal of international catering waste.
+The Animal and Plant Health Agency (APHA) is responsible for approving landfill sites for the disposal of international catering waste.
 They also monitor the flight caterers and aircraft cleaning companies in the disposal of such waste at the airport.

 Enforcement rests with either Crawley Borough Council at the airport or West Sussex County Council (Trading Standards) outside of the airport e.g. the flight caterers.